motoharu-gosuto/psvpfstools/README.md

 PFS tools are still under developement and testing.

-If you find bugs or have problems with decrypting specific application please consider leaving a report here:
+If you find bugs or have problems with decrypting specific data please consider leaving a report here:

 https://github.com/motoharu-gosuto/psvpfstools/issues